House of Loredan: Relationship with the Jewish community

 Pietro Loredan was among those who advocated for Jewish rights in the second half of the 16th century.

 Despite playing a part in the creation of the first Jewish ghetto, the decision to do so was not only made by Leonardo Loredan, but by other senators who advocated for segregation believing that the presence of Jews in the city and their money lending practices would degrade the Christian morals and values of Venetian citizens.
 Later in the 16th century, some members of the Loredan family, including Pietro Loredan, fought in the Senate for the reduction of the sum the Jews had to pay for their "conduct".

-In the 17th century onwards, the Loredans were noted for supporting and taking in Jews arriving in Venice, several of whom adopted the "Loredan" name in recognition of the family's generosity.
-For instance, records exist of a Spanish Jewish family fleeing persecution in Spain who took the Loredan name after a member of the Loredan family sponsored their education and conversion to Christianity.
-As a result, descendants of these Loredan converts can be found in the former Venetian territories and the diaspora.
+In the 17th century onwards, the Loredans were noted for supporting and taking in Jews arriving in Venice.
+For instance, records exist of a Spanish Jewish family fleeing persecution in Spain whose education and conversion to Christianity was sponsored by a Loredan.
+As a result, descendants of these Jewish converts can be found in the former Venetian territories and the diaspora.

 In the 18th century, as Captain General of the Sea, one Loredan wrote letters of recommendation for many Jews from Mediterranean cities and islands, and helped them with affording and boarding ships bound for Venice.